 The 16 Steps of Home Construction

-- Rough mechanicals including plumbing, electrical and HVAC
+10. Rough mechanicals including plumbing, electrical, and HVAC

-As you can see, there are potentially 16 contractors involved with during the construction of a home.
+As you can see, there are potentially 16 contractors involved during the construction of a home.
 All of them will have numerous jobs in addition to yours.
-Products will arrive on site that are wrong or need to be switched.
+Products will arrive on-site that are wrong or need to be switched.
 Weather will hamper your efforts and make a contractor's job more difficult.

-Assembling constructions work begins with setting a deadline for completion.
-Typically, it takes between 10-12 months for someone to complete construction of a home.
-The more custom a home is, the longer it will take.
+Assembling construction work begins with setting a deadline for completion.
+Typically, it takes between 10-12 months for someone to complete the construction of a home.
+The more custom home is, the longer it will take.
 Your particular project may be completed in 6 months, but the more detailed the plan or difficult the building lot, the more time it will take.